barrycarter/bcapps/FETLIFE/fetlife-users-README.txt

 Kinksters may also to leave this field blank.

-role: The kinkster's role in the kink community.
+Field 5: role: The kinkster's role in the kink community.
 One of:

 Ageplayer, Big, Bootblack, Bottom, Bull, Daddy, Doll, Dom, Domme, Evolving, Exhibitionist, Exploring, Fetishist, Furry, Hedonist,